Docs Menu

 On this page

-• Set up Your Project
+• Set Up Your Project

-• Add MongoDB as a Dependency
+• Add the MongoDB Go Driver as a dependency

 • Create a MongoDB Cluster